francoros/planday/README.md

 Lastly, dashboards or charts can be created using tools like **Power BI**, **Tableau**, or **Looker** to provide insights into trial activations and goal completion.

----

-This structure ensures scalability, transparency, and data quality throughout the process, while also enabling visualization tools to easily interact with the final data sets.